- About Me

 Combine the streusel topping ingredients in a small bowl and blend together with a fork.
 Set aside.
 In a medium bowl mix together the flour, sugar, baking powder, baking soda, salt and lemon zest.

-In another bowl, mix together the egg, buttermilk, oil and vanilla extract with a hand held mixer.
+In another bowl, mix together the egg, buttermilk, oil and vanilla extract with a hand held mixer until foamy.
 Pour the buttermilk mixture into the dry ingredients and stir with a spoon just until the flour disappears.
 Gently stir in the blueberries; if using frozen, mix with a tablespoon of flour before adding to the batter!
 The batter will be thick.

-Fill the prepared muffin top cups evenly with a big heaping tablespoon of batter.
+Fill each of the muffin top cups evenly with a big heaping tablespoon of batter.
 Use the back of a spoon or a small spatula to spread the batter to the edges.
 Top each one with some of the streusel topping.
 Bake on the middle rack for 15-18 minutes, until a cake tester comes out clean.